-I doubt anyone enjoys doing maintenance, so if I may, let me start with a piece of advice: after you make sure your significant other understands that the way to your heart goes through your sewing room, ask him/her to help!
+I doubt anyone actually enjoys doing maintenance.
+So, if I may, let me start with a piece of advice: after you make sure your significant other understands that the way to your heart is through your sewing room, ask them to help!

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.